1995parham-learning/fastapi101/README.md

 ```

 Call your APIs in both cases multiple times and write down the response times.
-Can you summerize what happened? and what is the difference?
+Can you summarize what happened?
+And what is the difference?

 Make sure your design is clean and have multiple modules (you can use current repository to have an idea about the structure).
-Use [Dependency Injection](https://fastapi.tiangolo.com/tutorial/dependencies/) to sperate logic from your views.
+Use [Dependency Injection](https://fastapi.tiangolo.com/tutorial/dependencies/) to separate logic from your views.

 ## How to run?